 The jarrah was sourced from the original pylons removed from the jetty structure.The ability for the viewer to get up close and engage physically by feeling, pushing, or simply creating their own personal canvas by moving the rudders was an important outcome.
 The micro inclusions afforded by the glass inlays provide an opportunity for discovery and an additional reference to the ocean.
 Acknowledgements to Jatek Engineering, WT Hydraulics, Mick Kennaugh and John Taylor for their assistance in the completion of this sculpture.

-Sea Horse, Esperance Primary School
+Esperance Primary School

 Laminated / Fused Panels

 Perfect for door and window inserts, as well as home or corporate signage.
 This unique method is comprised of several different coloured blocks of glass built up and vertically laminated together – creating a highly textured surface.
 A sense of depth with intriguing light refracting properties gives colour changes depending on the angle of sight.
 The lamination is then cut and shaped to form letters, numbers and shapes to suit individual requirements.
+A rebate for each letter outline was carved out by Eske Passeck to fit and secure the glass elements.